 Governor Andrew Cuomo paid a visit to Ithaca today to promote his economic development agenda.

-Cuomo is promoting what he has dubbed “Tax Free New York”—it’s a proposal that would make university campuses and their surrounding communities completely tax free for ten years.
+Cuomo is promoting what he has dubbed “Tax Free New York”—a proposal that would make university campuses and their surrounding communities completely tax free for ten years.

 He says the tax-free initiative is meant to encourage start-up companies to stay in New York.